-SUNRISE TO NOON NOON TO 4:00PM 4:00PM TO SUNSET

-WIND Wind speed: ○ high ○ low ○ high ○ low ○ high ○ low

-Wind direction: does it change?

-CLOUDS Cloud type: what types are visible?

-Amount: how much sky is covered with clouds?

-PRECIPITATION When did precipitation happen?

-Could you tell what kind: rain, snow, or other?

-Was there a lot or a little?
+SUNRISE TO NOON NOON TO 4:00PM 4:00PM TO SUNSET WIND Wind speed: ⊖ high  ⊗ low ⊗ high ⊖ low ⊗ high ⊖ low Wind direction: does it change?
+No Yes: several changes in direction Yes: less change in wind direction than seen earlier CLOUDS Cloud type: what types are visible?
+Cirrus & stratocumulus clouds Mid-level cumulus clouds Cumulonimbus clouds Amount: how much sky is covered with clouds?
+About half of the sky is covered with clouds Clouds completely cover the sky Clouds completely cover the sky PRECIPITATION When did precipitation happen?
+None Precipitation was just before 4pm Precipitation was on and off into the evening Could you tell what kind: rain, snow, or other?
+Rain Rain Was there a lot or a little?
+A little More than before, but not a lot